martynrees/LGW-Flask/README.md

 ![GUI](lgw.png)

 *There are two ways that this application can be run.*
-1. As a python virtual environment.
+1. As a python virtual environment (assuming you already have Python and virtualenv installed on your machine.).
 ```
 mkdir lgw
 cd lgw